Required practical 8

 Mark Scheme

-- To show light does not affect DCPIP (1 mark)
+1. To show that light alone (without chloroplasts) does not cause DCPIP to decolourise (1 mark)

 Tips from examiner reports